Thursdayswag/myCommonplace/miscellanious/02212022 schol task list.md

 - Week 5 Video 2 (45 min)

 PSY 101
-- Study for Exam 1 (30 minutes)
+- 🖍skipped: Study for Exam 1 (30 minutes)
-- Exam 1 on chapters 1 and 6 (see last page in syllabus) is located in the exam link on the toolbar (75 minutes)
+- ✅ Exam 1 on chapters 1 and 6 (see last page in syllabus) is located in the exam link on the toolbar (75 minutes)
 - Go back to week 4 leave a reply (10 min)

 Total Time: